MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-aci.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdgkanatsios%2FAzureContainerInstancesManagement%2Fmaster%2Fdeploy.json" target="_blank"><img alt="Deploy using an Azure Resource Manager template" src="media/azure-resource-manager-deploy-button.png"/></a>

 This operation will trigger a template deployment of the [azuredeploy.json](https://github.com/dgkanatsios/AzureContainerInstancesManagement/blob/master/deploy.json) ARM template file to your Azure subscription, which will create the necessary Azure resources as well as pull the source code from this repository.
+This may induce charges in your Azure account.

 Have a look at the [general guidelines documentation](./general-guidelines.md#naming-conventions) that includes an article summarizing the naming rules and restrictions for Azure services.